kianmeng/webservice-swapi/README.md

 # DESCRIPTION

-Webservice::Swapi is a Perl client helper library for the Star Wars API (swapi.co).
+WebService::Swapi is a Perl client helper library for the Star Wars API (swapi.co).

 # DEVELOPMENT